Want your perfect workout program?

 An incredible cable shoulder exercise that targets the side delts, the cable lateral raise is a great isolation exercise that can humble you.
 It's important to use light weights to begin to ensure you perform the exercise with proper form.

 There are multiple variations of the lateral raise but they all have the same common goal, to build the lateral delts.
-For maximum contraction during cable machine shoulder exercises like this one, pause at the top of the movement while turning your wrist, bringing your pinky toward the ceiling.
+For maximum contraction during cable machine shoulder exercises, pause at the top of the movement while turning your wrist, bringing your pinky toward the ceiling.

 How to perform the single arm lateral raise: